AMIT-HSBI/PNlib/README.md

 * [Version v1.0 (2012-05-15)](../../archive/v1.0.zip)
   * Initial release.

+## Compatibility
+The library is only compatible with tools that support Modelica 3.3 (e.g. impure functions are used).
+The library works with following tools:
+* Dymola 2015
+* Other tools are not tested yet

 ## License

 This Modelica package is free software and the use is completely at your own risk;